Is Our Story Your Story?

 Stories of Loss

 Each life is unique.
 Each story is different.
 We may not be able to stop mental ill-heath, we cannot stop life events but we can control our own actions and respond to those who may be struggling by acting with compassion.
-The 'acts' or 'omissions' in taking action are the common thread running through the stories of the LEARN group members.
+The 'acts' or 'omissions' in taking action are common threads running through the stories of loss below.

 Every institution, every workplace, every organisation has a system of oversight - a set of policies and procedures that ensure safety of its members, staff and students.
 However, alarm bells don't always ring and people don't always act.
-We use the 'Swiss Cheese Model' to analyse our stories and highlight those moments when our loved ones could have been helped but instead 'fell through the cracks' of the system.
+We analyse our stories and highlight those moments when our loved ones could have been helped but instead 'fell through the cracks' of the system.
 We do this analysis because we want to show where systems fail and could be improved.
 Our goal is to prevent future deaths and ultimately create a more proactive and compassionate culture.

 Charlie McLeod